 The Student Success Center (SSC) is a comprehensive learning assistance center that supports the learning and success of each Thomas College student from matriculation to graduation.
 The SSC is a free service available to all students, and it is located on the first floor of the Alfond Academic Center (in the North Wing).

 The Peer Tutoring program fosters the development of independent learners by providing the tools necessary to succeed academically.
 This service is provided at no cost to current students and is available during specified drop-in hours or by appointment.

-Training for the tutors is certified by the College Reading and Learning Association, in recognition of its alignment with national standards.
+Peer Tutors are recommended by our faculty and then carefully trained to work with both groups and individuals.
+Their training is certified by the College Reading and Learning Association (CRLA), in recognition of its alignment with national standards.

 Academic coaching is an individualized approach to student success that builds on a student’s academic strengths and fosters success through targeted one-on-one meetings with a professional staff member.
 Rather than covering pre-determined topics, academic coaching allows a student to focus on the areas on which he or she would like to improve.
 Professional members of the Student Success Center have been trained to recognize the areas that many first year students struggle with, but build each student’s program based on the student’s goals for the semester or year.

 While Academic Coaching is encouraged for first-year students, it is also available to continuing students when requested.